- Private GROUP TOUR (COSTS) is two hours long for this Holyoke on the NAtional Register bicycle riding tour. It is fully outdoors.

 stop 4 – Wistariahurst

-Wistariahurst is the home of William Skinner the scion of the Skinner family.
+Wistariahurst (LOCATION) is the home of William Skinner the scion of the Skinner family.
 Skinner brought the Skinner Silk Mill to Holyoke.
 His home is now a museum and is owned by the city.
 The home has its own web page HERE.
 Three buildings on the National Register have federal Historic Restrictions on it.
 Wistariahurst is one of those.

 stop 5 – Maplewood Hotel